that-one-tom/n8n-on-oracle-vm/README.md

 To secure traffic to our n8n instance with [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) using free certificates from [Let's Encrypt](https://letsencrypt.org/), we need a domain name from a provider that let's us configure DNS settings.
 Namecheap, GoDaddy, or Google Domains are a few big names providing affordable domains, but there are many more and pretty much any of them will do.

-Log in to the admin panel of your provider and create a DNS A record for your chosen (sub-)domain with a value of the public IP address of your Oracle Cloud VM instance.
+Log in to the admin panel of your provider (where you manage your domain names) and create a DNS A record for your chosen (sub-)domain with a value of the public IP address of your Oracle Cloud VM instance.

 ### Install n8n
 We will be using [Docker Compose](https://docs.docker.com/compose/overview/) to run n8n.
 The below commands will create a folder in which we then create the `docker-compose.yml` configuration file describing the application.